Jacobson-CompSysBio/JAIL-RAG/notes/Notes.md

 # Notes
-## What re We trying to test first?
+## What are We trying to test first?
 * Test if the model can glean information from a small graph
     * simulates a subgraph
 * Basic questions